 When driving tests begin to restart they will only be available to those who had their test canceled during the COVID 19 outbreak.
 You are not yet able to book a driving test if you did not have one booked in before the lockdown.
 If your test was canceled you should have been sent an email confirmation with a new date and time for your practical driving test.

 Face coverings are expected to be worn.
-If you cannot wear a face covering you will need to provide a reason why, this can be done when booking your test.
-If you have been given a new date you will need to pre-notify the test centre.
+If you cannot wear a face covering you will need to provide a reason why this can be done when booking your test.
+If you have been given a new date you will need to pre-notify the test center.

 If you show up to your test without a face covering or did not give a good reason when rearranging this you will not be able to go on your test!

 Reasons for exemption are:

 - You have a physical or mental illness or an impairment.